c2lang/documentation/documentation/docs/language/variables.md

+# Variables

-Variables in C2 look a lot like variables in C (on purpose), so:
+Variable definitions in C2 look a lot like variable definitions in C (on purpose):

 ```c
 i32 counter = 0;